silshack/inls161fall2016/_posts/2016-10-10-text-conversion.md

 http://pandoc.org/try/

-Then we will install it and run it in our CodeAnywhere containers.
+Then we will install it and run it in our Cloud9 workspaces.

 First things first, we need to install Pandoc.
-You will need to do this in your CodeAnywhere container.
+You will need to do this in your Cloud9 workspace.

 All of the commands for today are linked from the [reference page]({{ site.url }}/refsheets/pandoc-ref/).

 # For next time

-For tomorrow, I would like you to review a blog post tutorial by Pavel Iosad and the the main documentation page for Pandoc.{% marginnote 'pandoc' 'Iosad, Pavel.
+For next time, I would like you to review a blog post tutorial by Pavel Iosad and the the main documentation page for Pandoc.{% marginnote 'pandoc' 'Iosad, Pavel.
 “Getting off the Word Standard: Your Academic Life in Plain Text.”
 Pavel Iosad.
 Last modified February 2015. http://www.anghyflawn.net/teaching/2015/ilw-pandoc/.<br/><br/>“Pandoc User’s Guide.”
 Pandoc.
 Accessed July 5, 2016. http://pandoc.org/README.html.' %}

 I would also like you to have a look at the examples in the link below: